 Ascension is a remote island with a population of just over 800 people.
-There are strong/cultural connections with the sea, and it plays an important part in the recreation and diet of the island community.
+There are strong cultural connections with the sea, and it plays an important part in the recreation and diets of the island community.
 However, the ocean around Ascension still sees little human activity.
 What does occur is concentrated within a few miles of the island.

-For that reason, protection of the MPA required only a small number of activities to be prohibited or restricted through legislation and these are described over the following pages.
-The activities that continue to take place within the MPA are also described along with a summary of the regulations or policies in place to ensure they do not damage the MPA.
-If new activities are proposed in the future, then existing powers within the National Protected Areas Ordinance allow for the introduction of new regulations restricting or prohibiting activities to ensure the MPA is protected.
-Any new regulations would be discussed with the Ascension Island Council and require approval from the Governor of St Helena, Ascension and Tristan da.
-Cunha.
+For that reason, protection of the MPA required only a small number of activities to be prohibited or restricted through legislation.
+The activities that continue to take place within the MPA are also described below along with a summary of the regulations or policies in place to ensure they do not damage the MPA.
+If new activities are proposed in the future, then we have the power to introduce further measures to ensure the MPA is protected.